 You can get there taking a water taxi (panga) from Boca de Tomatlán, it'll be a 20 minute trip or from the Los Muertos Beach Pier (some 45 minutes).
 Another popular way to get there is with one of the many beach cruise tours in Puerto Vallarta.

 The most popular tourist attraction in Quimixto is the waterfalls located about a mile inland following the La Puerta River's edges.

-Another local attraction is the large variety of sea birds, including pelicans, seagulls and herons, including ducks in the river.
-The surrounding hills offer iguanas, coatimundi, raccoons, opposums, parrots and with some luck even an ocelot or deer.
+Another local attraction is the large variety of seabirds, including pelicans, seagulls, and herons, including ducks in the river.
+The surrounding hills offer iguanas, coatimundi, raccoons, opossums, parrots and with some luck even an ocelot or deer.

 You can walk into the small sleepy fishing village, a town with some 400 inhabitants and that is only accessible by sea.
 Take a few photos of the place, you'll find small stores and stands offering souvenirs, t-shirts, sombreros and other beach gear.
-If you look hard enough and ask around you may even find some good raicilla, but drink with moderation!
+If you look hard enough and ask you may even find some good raicilla, but drink in moderation!

 Quimixto is also a place favored by surfers between October and April, there are even competitions that are held here regularly.